Star Trek: Split ownership (2005–2019)

 In 2005, the Redstone family reorganized Viacom, spinning off the conglomerate's assets as two independent groups: the new Viacom, and the new CBS Corporation.
 National Amusements and the Redstone family retained approximately 80% ownership of both CBS and Viacom.
 Star Trek was split between the two entities.
 The terms of this split were not known.
 However, CBS held all copyrights, marks, production assets, and film negatives, to all Star Trek television series.
 CBS also retained the rights to all likenesses, characters, names and settings, and stories, and the right to license Star Trek, and its spin-offs, to merchandisers, and publishers, etc. The rights were exercised via the new CBS Television Studios, which was carved out of the former Paramount Television.

 Viacom, which housed Paramount Pictures, retained the feature film library, and exclusive rights to produce new feature films for a limited time.
 Viacom also retained home video distribution rights for all television series produced before 2005.
 However, home video editions of the various television series released after the split, as well as streaming video versions of episodes available worldwide, carried variants of the new CBS Television Studios livery in addition to the original Paramount Television Studios livery.
 It was unclear who retained the synchronization or streaming rights.

-Rights and distribution issues, and the fraught relationship between the leadership at CBS, Viacom, and the National Amusements' board of directors, resulted in a number of delayed and or cancelled Star Trek productions between 2005 and 2019.
+Rights and distribution issues, and the fraught relationship between the leadership at CBS, Viacom, and the National Amusements' board of directors, resulted in a number of delayed and canceled Star Trek productions between 2005 and 2019.
 Additionally, the development and release of the new Star Trek film, in 2009, was met with resistance by executives at CBS, as was Into Darkness (2013) and Beyond (2016), which affected merchandising, tie-in media, and promotion for the new films.
 During this period, both CBS and Viacom continued to list Star Trek as an important asset in their prospectus to investors, and in corporate filings made to the Securities and Exchange Commission.

-Current ownership
+Re-merged current ownership

-While several attempts were made to merge Viacom and CBS, power struggles between the major stakeholders of the companies prevented this from happening.
-In 2019, after the resignation of CBS CEO Leslie Moonves, negotiations to merge CBS and Viacom began in earnest.
-These negotiations were led by Shari Redstone, chairman of the National Amusements, and Joe Ianniello, then CEO of Viacom.
 On August 13, 2019, CBS and Viacom boards of directors reached an agreement to reunite the conglomerates as a single entity called ViacomCBS.
-National Amusements' board of directors approved the merger on October 28, 2019, which was finalized on December 4.
-This entity would be renamed Paramount Global on February 15, 2022.
+National Amusements' board of directors approved the merger on October 28, 2019, which was finalized on December 4, bringing the Star Trek franchise back under one roof.
+ViacomCBS was renamed Paramount Global on February 16, 2022.

+New ownership

+On July 7, 2024, Paramount Global's board approved a deal to merge with Skydance Media, the resulting company was being referred to at that time as "New Paramount".
+After delays due to a series of lawsuits and FCC approval, the merger was completed on August 7, 2025.
+The merged company was officially named "Paramount, A Skydance Corporation", but was widely referred to as "Paramount Skydance".